louix/js-perf-testing/README.md

 # Adding new tests

+- Add a new file: ./tests/<your-test>.js
-Export a function `mkTests(operationCount: number)` and returns an object where the keys are the test names, and the values are the functions you want to compare.
+- Export the function from the file: `mkTests(operationCount: number)`

+The function should return an object where the keys are the test names, and the values are the functions you want to compare.